Pearl Jam’s Stone Gossard and singer-songwriter Mason Jennings discuss new Painted Shield project

 “I felt glad that people were standing up to this injustice that’s been happening for so long,” Jennings said.
 “But it’s scary to have your city be burning day after day — and then a president that’s stoking the flames like that.
 It was very upsetting.
 Now, our city, I went driving around, a lot of it’s boarded up still.
 It definitely feels like a police state.”

 While Jennings handled the vocals, Gossard did the heavy lifting on the music, sifting through demos up to 15 years old and recording at Gossard’s Studio Litho in Fremont with cameos from ace Seattle sideman Jeff Fielder, Pearl Jam bassist Jeff Ament and others.
-The farther along they got, the more collaborative it became, with producer John Congleton at times stripping away pieces and adding the “spacious, atmospheric” shadings that give “Painted Shield” much if its color and texture.
+The further along they got, the more collaborative it became, with producer John Congleton at times stripping away pieces and adding the “spacious, atmospheric” shadings that give “Painted Shield” much if its color and texture.
 “Both Mason and I were really in a deconstructive state of mind in terms of anything can go on any given day,” Gossard said.

 As for Loosegroove, Gossard and label partner Regan Hagar (who plays with Gossard in Seattle alt-rock outfit Brad) plan to release a single from local soul singer Tiffany Wilson and a solo album from Painted Shield’s Davis.
 Also in the works is an unreleased Brad album Gossard said was “pretty much done” when soulful frontman Shawn Smith died last year.